-1.6 The District Council is responsible for ensuring that the needs of its current and future residents and business users, together with those who visit the area, are met.
+1.6 We are responsible for ensuring that the needs of its current and future residents and business users, together with those who visit the area, are met.
 We need to do this whilst ensuring a sustainable approach and where there is minimal negative impact for the surrounding environment as a result.

-&lt;sup>1Section 18 of the Planning and Compulsory Purchase Act as amended.
+1Section 18 of the Planning and Compulsory Purchase Act as amended.

-- 1.7 Development across the district is led by national and local policies.
+- 1.7 The current system of producing Local Plans was set out by the Planning and Compulsory Purchase Act 2004 and reforms set out in the Localism Act 2011 and the National Planning Policy Framework 2012 (NPPF).
+The suite of documents formerly known as the Local Development Framework and outlined in our previous SCI are now known as the Local Plan.
+'Local Development Framework' is still used, but less so as the Government prefers 'Local Plan'. - 1.8 Development across the district is led by national and local policies.
 The Local Plan includes strategic and site specific policies relating to issues such as housing, employment and other land allocations and outlines where new development is expected to take place.
-These local policies need to accord with those produced nationally. - 1.8 The current system of producing Local Plans was set out by the Planning and Compulsory Purchase Act 2004 and reforms set out in the Localism Act 2011 and the National Planning Policy Framework 2012 (NPPF).
-The suite of documents formerly known as the Local Development Framework and outlined in our previous SCI are now known as the Local Plan.
-'Local Development Framework' is still used, but less so as the Government prefers 'Local Plan'. - 1.9 To ensure that the needs of local people are met, community engagement gives an opportunity for those affected to be heard and their views considered.
+These local policies need to accord with those produced nationally. - 1.9 To ensure that the needs of local people are met, community engagement gives an opportunity for those affected to be heard and their views considered.